KenKundert/inform/doc/index.rst

     >>> display('syntax error.', culprit=(filename, line))
     config, 5: syntax error.

+Besides the four informants already described, *Inform* provides several others, including :ref:`log`, :ref:`codicil`, :ref:`comment`, :ref:`narrate`, :ref:`output`, :ref:`notify`, :ref:`debug` and :ref:`panic`.
+Informants in
+general can write to the log file, to the standard output, or to a notifier.
+They can add headers and specify the color of the header and the message.
+They can also continue the previous message or they can terminate the program.
+Each informant each embody a predefined set of these choices.
+In addition, they are affected by options passed to the active informer, which is often used to enable or disable informants based on various verbosity options.

+Controlling Informants
+""""""""""""""""""""""

-For more control of the informants, you can import and instantiate the *Inform* class yourself along with the desired informants.
+For more control of the informants, you can import and instantiate the :class:`inform.Inform` class yourself along with the desired informants.
 This gives you the ability to specify options:

 .. code-block:: python

     >>> from inform import Inform, display, error
-    >>> Inform(logfile=False, prog_name="myprog", quiet=True)
+    >>> Inform(logfile=True, prog_name="teneya", quiet=True)
     <...>
     >>> display('Initializing ...')

     >>> error('file not found.', culprit='data.in')
-    myprog error: data.in: file not found.
+    teneya error: data.in: file not found.

+Notice that in this case the call to *display* did not print anything.
+That is because the *quiet* argument was passed to *Inform*, which acts to suppress all but error messages.
+However, a logfile was specified, so the message would be logged.
+In addition, the program name was specfied, with the result in it being added to the header of the error message.

-An object of the Inform class is referred to as an informer (not to be confused with the print functions, which are  referred to as informants).
+An object of the *Inform* class is referred to as an informer (not to be confused with the print functions, which are  referred to as informants).
 Once instantiated, you can use the informer to change various settings, terminate the program, or return a count of the number of errors that have occurred.